Nikolay Bogolyubov: Early life (1909–1921)

-Kyiv period (1921-1940)
+Kiev period (1921–1940)

-The family soon moved to Kyiv in 1921, where they continued to live in poverty as the elder Nikolay Bogolyubov only found a position as a priest in 1923.
-After finishing the seven-year school, Bogolyubov independently studied physics and mathematics, and by the age of 14, he was already participating in the seminar of the Department of Mathematical Physics at Kyiv University under the supervision of Academician Dmitry Grave.
+The family soon moved to Kiev in 1921, where they continued to live in poverty as the elder Nikolay Bogolyubov only found a position as a priest in 1923.
+After finishing seven years of school, Bogolyubov independently studied physics and mathematics, and by the age of 14, he was already participating in the seminar of the Department of Mathematical Physics at Kiev University under the supervision of academician Dmitry Grave.

-In 1924, at the age of 15, Nikolay Bogolyubov wrote his first published scientific paper On the behavior of solutions of linear differential equations at infinity.
-In 1925 he entered Ph.D. program at the Academy of Sciences of the Ukrainian SSR under the supervision of the well-known contemporary mathematician Nikolay Krylov and obtained the degree of Candidate of Sciences (equivalent to a Ph.D.) in 1928, at the age of 19, with the doctoral thesis titled On direct methods of variational calculus.
-In 1930, at the age of 21, he obtained the degree of Doctor of Sciences (equivalent to Habilitation), the highest degree in the Soviet Union, which requires the recipient to have made a significant independent contribution to his or her scientific field.
+In 1924, at the age of 15, Bogolyubov wrote his first published scientific paper On the behavior of solutions of linear differential equations at infinity.
+In 1925, he entered Ph.D. program at the Academy of Sciences of the Ukrainian SSR under the supervision of the well-known contemporary mathematician Nikolay Krylov and obtained the degree of Candidate of Sciences (equivalent to a Ph.D.) in 1928, at the age of 19, with the doctoral thesis titled On direct methods of variational calculus.
+In 1930, at the age of 21, he obtained the degree of Doctor of Sciences (equivalent to habilitation), the highest degree in the Soviet Union, which requires the recipient to have made a significant independent contribution to his or her scientific field.

 This early period of Bogolyubov's work in science was concerned with such mathematical problems as direct methods of the calculus of variations, the theory of almost periodic functions, methods of approximate solution of differential equations, and dynamical systems.
 This earlier research had already earned him recognition.
 One of his essays was awarded the Bologna Academy of Sciences Prize in 1930, and the author was awarded the erudite degree of doctor of mathematics.
-This was the period when the scientific career of the young Nikolay Bogolyubov began, later producing new scientific trends in modern mathematics, physics, and mechanics.
+This was the period when the scientific career of the young Bogolyubov began, later producing new scientific trends in modern mathematics, physics, and mechanics.

 Since 1931, Krylov and Bogolyubov worked together on the problems of nonlinear mechanics and nonlinear oscillations.
-They were the key figures in the "Kyiv school of nonlinear oscillation research", where their cooperation resulted in the paper "On the quasiperiodic solutions of the equations of nonlinear mechanics" (1934) and the book Introduction to Nonlinear Mechanics (1937; translated to English in 1947) leading to a creation of a large field of non-linear mechanics.
+They were the key figures in the Kiev school of nonlinear oscillation research, where their cooperation resulted in the paper "On the quasiperiodic solutions of the equations of nonlinear mechanics" (1934) and the book Introduction to Nonlinear Mechanics (1937; translated to English in 1947), leading to a creation of a large field of non-linear mechanics.

 And this can explain, as the authors believe, the need to shape the collection of problems of non-linear perturbation theory into a special science, which could be named NON-LINEAR MECHANICS.